Introduction

 Customer satisfaction

-It measures how a company, its products, and services meet or surpass customers' expectations.
-Customer satisfaction is defined as the number of customers, or percentage of total customers, whose reported experience with a company, its products, or its services exceeded specified satisfaction goals.
+It measures how well a company's products, solutions and services meet or surpass customers' expectations.
+Customer satisfaction is defined as the number of customers, or the percentage of total customers, whose reported experience with a company, its products, or its services exceeded specified satisfaction goals.

 Customer service